tock/tock/doc/courses/sensys/environment.md

     $ make program

 This command will compile the kernel if needed, and then use `tockloader` to flash it onto the imix.
-When the flash command succeeds, the imix test app should still be running and the blue LED will be blinking TODO IS THIS TRUE?????.
+When the flash command succeeds, the `blink` and `c_hello` apps should still be running and the LED will be blinking.
 You now have the bleeding-edge Tock kernel running on your imix board!

 ### Clear out the applications and re-flash the test app.